rc-kid/rckid/HARDWARE.md

 ### RTC

 In mkII the internal oscillator was used for RTC which led to inaccuracies of up to 10 minutes per day.
 This time we are using external 32.768 kHz oscillator for better accuracy.
+The crystal load capacitance per the datasheet (page 511) is max 12.5pF which is the value used, so the same circuit as for the radio should work.

 > TODO verify cryctal and capacitors